mousetrapbot01/CMU-COVID_Daily_Assessment/README.md

 ## Variables
 The variables represent each of the items in the assessment.
-1. close_contact = True - Have had contact, False - No close contact
+1. close_contact = True - Have had contact, False - No close contact  (default: false)
-2. any_symptoms  = True - I have symptoms,  False - I don't
+2. any_symptoms  = True - I have symptoms,  False - I don't           (default: false)
-3. temp_higher   = 1 - Yes,    0 - No,    -1 - I didn't check
+3. temp_higher   = 1 - Yes,    0 - No,    -1 - I didn't check         (default: 0    )\
-The default values are (False, False, 0)

 ## Requirements
 1. python version: python 3.x.x          (anything will do, mine: 3.7.7)